Oren-T/i2i_teaming_tools/planning/architecture.md

   * **Process**:
     * `onFormSubmit` trigger activates when a response is submitted.
 It should probably be form-bound.
     * Script reads the raw response, normalizes the data (mapping form questions to project keys), and appends it to the **Main Projects File**.
+    * Sets `assignee` from the form submitter's email address (automatically captured by Google Forms, then directory sheet can back into the actual value).
     * Sets `automation_status` to `Ready`.
     * (Optional) Manually kicks off the batch trigger to process it immediately.
 * **Time-driven batch trigger (every 10 minutes)**